Peter Gabriel: 2009–2019: Scratch My Back, New Blood and further side projects

-In 2014, Gabriel was inducted into the Rock and Roll Hall of Fame as a solo artist by Coldplay frontman Chris Martin.
+In April 2014, Gabriel was inducted into the Rock and Roll Hall of Fame as a solo artist by Coldplay frontman Chris Martin.
 They performed Gabriel's "Washing of the Water" together.
 Gabriel performed "Heroes" by David Bowie with an orchestra at a concert in Berlin to commemorate the 25th anniversary of the fall of the Berlin Wall in November 2014.

 In 2016, he was featured on the song "A.I." by American pop rock band OneRepublic from their fourth studio album Oh My My.

-In June 2016, Gabriel released the single "I'm Amazing".
+In June, Gabriel released the single "I'm Amazing".
 The song was written several years prior, in part as a tribute to boxer Muhammad Ali.
 That month, he embarked on a joint tour with Sting titled The Rock Paper Scissors North American Tour.

 Gabriel re-emerged in 2019 with the release of Rated PG, a compilation of songs that were created for film soundtracks throughout his career.
 The song selection spans over 30 years and includes tracks that had never been released on an official Gabriel album previously, including "Down to Earth" (from WALL-E) and "That'll Do" (from Babe: Pig in the City), an Oscar-nominated collaboration with Randy Newman.
 Initially only released on vinyl for Record Store Day on 13 April, the album was eventually released on digital streaming services later that month.
 Later that same year, Gabriel issued another digital release on 13 September titled Flotsam and Jetsam, a collection of B-sides, remixes and rarities that span Gabriel's entire solo career from 1976 to 2016, including his first solo recording, a cover of the Beatles' song "Strawberry Fields Forever".

-2022–present: I/O and O/I
+2022–present: I/O and O\I

 By 2002, Gabriel had been continually working on what he had given the tentative title of I/O, his tenth studio album, which he had begun work on as early as 1995.
 It was originally set to be released 18 months after Up, but touring pushed the release far away.
 He did an interview with Rolling Stone in 2005 stating that he had 150 songs in various stages.
 From 2013 to 2016, he posted regularly on social media about recording the new album.
 In 2019, he spoke on BBC Radio 6 about how he had taken a hiatus from making music due to his wife being sick, but he had begun to return to it now that she had recovered.
 In 2021, he was interviewed multiple times about his new album, and revealed that he had been recording with Manu Katché, Tony Levin and David Rhodes on 17 new songs.
 He posted multiple photos to his Facebook and Instagram of these sessions.
 In June 2022, Katché told the French magazine L'Illustré that the album was nearly complete and would be released later that year, pending an official announcement.